v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

    :figwidth: 450 pt
    :align: center

-   Effect of uniform and non-uniform grids on numerical solution
+   Effect of uniform and non-uniform grids on numerical solution (zoomed to the first 5 points)

 It can be clearly observed that in this problem the more precise results are obtained by using denser grid at the beginning of the interval.